A specially designed villa from the early 20th century with outhouses and a heated

 Location

-The property is nestled in the charming town of Auxonne, officially labelled as an “Imperial Town” for its Napoleon-linked heritage.
-Auxonne, nestled in the heart of Burgundy, has a rich past.
-The town developed thanks to its strategic location at the crossroads of several major routes.
-The property is located in a residential area built upon the town’s old ramparts at the end of the 19th century.
-The A39 motorway, with a slip road in the nearby town of Soirans, is seven kilometres away.
-Access to the A36 motorway is the same distance away, in the nearby town of Choisey.
-From the train station, which you can reach on foot, you can get to Paris in just two hours by rail.
+The property is nestled in the centre of the town of Auxonne, in the Bourgogne-Franche Comté region, is officially labelled as an “Imperial Town” for its wealth of Napoleon-linked heritage and has a rich past.
+It developed thanks to its strategic location at the crossroads of several major routes.
+The property is located in the residential area of the town and was built upon its old ramparts at the end of the 19th century.
+The A39 motorway, with a junction in the nearby town of Soirans, is seven kilometres away, while the A36 motorway can be joined in Choisey, the same distance away.
+From the train station, which you can reach on foot, high-speed TGV trains mean you can get to Paris and Lausanne in just two hours.

 Description

 A wrought-iron gate leads into the property, where a small garden separates the house from the road and a driveway leads to a garage.
-The swimming pool and terrace lie between the villa and the outhouse that closes the courtyard.
+The swimming pool and terrace lie between the villa and the outbuilding that closes the courtyard.
 This whole series forms a U shape.
-The villa has a roof of interlocking tiles and three elevations coated with rendering.
-These elevations are also punctuated with stringcourses and window surrounds made of brickwork.
-The edifice forms an L shape with its adjoining south tower.
+The villa, made up of several sections with roofs of interlocking tiles, has three elevations coated with rendering, on which stringcourses separating the levels and window surrounds are made of brick.
+The edifice forms an L shape with an adjoining tower to the south.
 It has a ground floor, a first floor and a second floor in the roof space, except in the tower.

 The specially designed villa

-From the outside, the villa stands out for its original forms and brick surrounds, which can be seen in other houses in the neighbourhood.
-This style was once a sign of prosperity.
+The villa boasts rendered elevations with cornices, stringcourses, window surrounds, lintels and windowsils made of brick, which are features that can be seen in other houses in the neighbourhood.
+This style was once a sign of the occupants' prosperity.
+The windows are straight, arched or semi-circular depending on the elevation and level; some are fitted with wrought iron guard-rails.
 The interior was designed with practicality and everyday comfort in mind.

 The ground floor